How do you define “profile”? Is it a group or malware?

 I don’t see a profile for a threat I care about.
 What should I do?

-Please reach out to your incident handler to request a profile.
+Please reach out to your threat hunter to request a profile.
 Describe the threat's importance to you and the questions you have about it as best you can so that the Intelligence Team can help you.

 How can I make contributions or suggest edits?

 We appreciate any contributions to our profiles!
 The more we know about threats, the better equipped we are to protect our customers.
-If you have additions, edits, or questions, please contact your incident handler.
+If you have additions, edits, or questions, please contact your threat hunter.

 How are threats associated with profiles?